Frequently Asked Questions

 Do you support Purchasing Power Parity (PPP)?

 Yes!
-If you visit from a country with low purchasing power, you should see a banner at the top of this site with a coupon code you can use.
+If you visit from a country with low purchasing power, you should see a banner at the top of this site with a coupon code you can use if you need it.
 If you don’t see a banner, try turning off your VPN.
 If you still don’t see the banner, email me and I’ll look into it.

 Which payment methods do you accept?